Friday, November 22, 2024

 © M. Louise (MacBeath) Barbour/Fundy Blue.
 All Rights Reserved

-For Nicole: Aloha ~ Crown Princess Kaʻiulani (1875–1899) was named Heir Apparent to the Kingdom of Hawaii on her 16th birthday.
+For Nicole: Aloha Face ~ Crown Princess Kaʻiulani (1875–1899) was named Heir Apparent to the Kingdom of Hawaii on her 16th birthday.
 She died tragically of inflammatory rheumatism when she was 23.
 She fought for the rights of the Hawaiian people and was known for spreading aloha wherever she went.

 Colorized Portrait of Crown Princess Kaʻiulani